-One of the biggest components to your success that is developed is a healthy perspective that springs from a hard work ethic and the confidence.
+One of the biggest components to your success that is developed is a healthy perspective that springs from a hard work ethic and confidence.
 To build a positive perspective on all things around you requires several things to work in your favor.

 Here is a list of a few of the many positive characteristics that can be developed throughout the evolution of training and preparation for a goal:

-Overcoming Limitations – The journey to your personal success and achievement will require you to overcome many personal limitations, learn new skills, and hurdle obstacles with a fury of focus and energy.
-Specifically speaking, you may need to learn how to swim, get more comfortable in the water, become a better runner, get stronger, and get faster.
-You may need a piece of humble pie and you will receive that typically during the process of getting accepted into challenging special ops selection programs.
+Overcoming limitations: The journey to your personal success and achievement will require you to overcome many personal limitations and obstacles while learning new skills.
+You may need to learn how to swim, get more comfortable in the water, become a better runner, improve your strength and get faster.
+You may need a piece of humble pie, and you will receive that typically during the process of getting accepted into challenging special-ops selection programs.

 Help your classmates.
 Be a team player.
 Being a good teammate and classmate to others in your class will help all of you work together as a team to get through selection.
 Some top performers can go overboard with their confidence to the point of arrogance and forget about their teammates.
-Don’t be that guy as you will not last long once training starts.
+Don’t be that guy.
+You will not last long once training starts.

 Changing your perspective: A healthy perspective comes from the confidence in your abilities, which is gained from preparing for your goal.
 This is somewhat of the “attitude adjustment” many get through a long process of growth.
 The healthy confidence in your abilities comes with many humbling events along your journey that you had to overcome.
 Plateaus, obstacles, injuries, administrative issues and years of training will humble you quickly, which will make the self-confidence not cross the line of arrogance.